Vasudevayo/Checking_SSH/README.md

-# Checking_SSH
+# Learning SSH:
-Checking how to generate the SSH key and use it to have a remote access
+Aim is to learn how to generate the SSH key and use it to have an access to the remote server.

 # <p align="center"><https://jumpcloud-1.wistia.com/medias/5usy6ga9lo?wvideo=5usy6ga9lo>

 Secure Shell (SSH) is a way to connect securely between the local desktop/laptop to the remote server.
-E.g., secuely connecting the local repository to the remote repository in github server using SSH key.
+E.g., securely connecting the local repository to the remote repository in github server using SSH key.

 # Q. How does SSH work?
 Ans.
-SSH has two programs - SSH Client and SSH Server, SSH Client belongs to the local machine while SSH Server belongs to the remte repository.
+SSH has two programs - SSH Client and SSH Server, SSH Client belongs to the local machine while SSH Server belongs to the remote repository.
 SSH Server in remote repository is daemon i.e, always looking for the request from SSH client through TCP/IP ports.

 https://www.youtube.com/watch?v=2QXkrLVsRmk  When local machine ask for connection to the remote server it ask for the credentials the key, once we have the connection then we have the access to the remote server.
-Our terminal changes from the local machine the server specific pwd.
+After connection, our terminal changes from the local machine to the server specific working directory.

 # Q. What is Daemon?
 Ans.
 In multitasking computer operating systems, a daemon (/ˈdiːmən/ or /ˈdeɪmən/)[1] is a computer program that runs as a background process, rather than being under the direct control of an interactive user.
 Traditionally, the process names of a daemon end with the letter d, for clarification that the process is in fact a daemon, and for differentiation between a daemon and a normal computer program.
 For example, syslogd is a daemon that implements system logging facility, and sshd is a daemon that serves incoming SSH connections. https://en.wikipedia.org/wiki/Daemon_(computing)

 # SSH best example is to create the VM Ubuntu and then connect it remotely from the local machine.
-We can simply use the password of remote server (here the Ubuntu VM) to connect to it from the local macine.
+We can simply use the password of remote server (here the Ubuntu VM) to connect to it from the local machine.
   ## Commands to do that are:
     1. Remote Server should have Open SSH Sever installed: Debian uses # openssh-server or # openssh-client

     2. Good to update and upgrade the system. sudo apt update && sudo apt upgrade (Recommended to do everytime we login)